jediswaplabs/discord-alert-bot/readme.md

 A Telegram bot that notifies you when your handle is mentioned in a specific Discord server

-To run, add the bot _Telegram Alerts_ to the **Discord** server you want to get notifications for.
-It only needs permissions read messages and see server members.
+To run, add the bot [Telegram Alerts](https://discord.com/oauth2/authorize?client_id=1031609181700104283&scope=bot&permissions=1024) to the **Discord** server you want to get notifications for.
+It only needs permissions read messages.

 On **Telegram**, look for _@DiscordAlertsBot_ and start a conversation with it.
 It will prompt for your Discord handle and the Discord server you want to use it in.